ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/test-document-the-code/test-ballerina-code/configure-tests.md

 provided in a file named `Config.toml` located in the `tests` directory, which will only be initialized when the tests are run.

-Configurable variables can also be provided as command line arguments when running the tests.
+Configurable variables can also be provided as command-line arguments when running the tests.
 The configurable values can be passed with `bal test` in the format `-Ckey=value` where `key` is the configurable variable name and `value` is the value to be assigned to the configurable variable.

 ***Example:***